OWASP/Docker-Security/README.md

 ### How to Build PDF version

-You can build yourself a PDF version as long as you have Docker (and [docker compose][1]) installed.
+You can build yourself a PDF version as long as you have Docker installed.

 ```
-docker-compose run --rm build
+docker build -t mypdf .
 ```

+It's not frequently updated in this repository as it otherwise clogs this repo.

 ## FAQ